 Cloud application security is a shared responsibility.
 Under this model:

-In an on-premises deployment, the organization has total ownership over security.
+In an on-prem deployment, the organization has total ownership over security.
 If the company has the security resources, this gives it a better way to mitigate risk.
 However, it also makes them entirely responsible for maintaining and monitoring security continuously.

 Many organizations looking to improve on-premises data center security leverage managed detection and response service providers.